These quick and easy Sheet Pan Shrimp Fajitas are a delicious dinner the whole family will love. Everything is baked in ONE PAN for easy cleanup!

 - ½ teaspoon kosher salt

-- ½ teaspoon freshly ground black pepper
+- ½ teaspoon black pepper freshly ground

-- 1 medium yellow onion, thinly sliced
+- 1 medium yellow onion halved and sliced

-- 1 tablespoon fresh minced garlic
+- 1 tablespoon minced fresh garlic

-- 3 tablespoons olive oil, divided
+- 3 tablespoons olive oil divided

-- 4-6 flour tortillas
+- 6 fajita flour or corn tortillas

 - Preheat your oven to 400 degrees F. Lightly spray a large rimmed baking sheet with cooking spray.